PagerDuty/incident-response-docs/docs/before/different_roles.md

 During larger complex incidents, the role structure may be adjusted to account for the creation of sub-teams.
 Read about how we handle [complex incidents](/before/complex_incidents.md) for more information.

+!!! tip "Flexible Structure"
+     It is not intended that every role be filled by a different person for every incident.
+For example, if the incident is small enough in scope, the Deputy might also take on the responsibilities of the Scribe and Internal Liaison for that specific incident.
+The structure should be flexible and scale based on the size and scope of the incident.

 ---

 ## Incident Commander (IC)